The Quarterback (Glee)

 "The Quarterback" is the third episode of the fifth season of the American musical television series Glee, and the ninety-first episode overall.
 Written by all three of the show's creators—Ryan Murphy, Brad Falchuk and Ian Brennan—and directed by Falchuk, it first aired on Fox in the United States on October 10, 2013.
 The episode sees the death of character Finn Hudson, and acts as a tribute to Hudson and to actor Cory Monteith, who had played the character since the start of the series, and who died on July 13, 2013.
 The episode's plot centers on the impact Finn's death has on the characters, specifically Kurt Hummel (Chris Colfer), Will Schuester (Matthew Morrison), Santana Lopez (Naya Rivera), Noah Puckerman (Mark Salling), and Rachel Berry (Lea Michele).

-The episode has been received positively by critics, though some commented negatively on the show not revealing a cause of death for Hudson.
+The episode received critical acclaim from most critics, though some criticized the show for not revealing a cause of death for Hudson.
 Upon its initial airing, this episode was viewed by 7.40 million American viewers and garnered a 2.9 rating in the 18–49 age group.
 The total viewership and ratings for this episode were up significantly from the previous episode.
 It was the show's highest rating since the fourth season episode "Britney 2.0".

 Plot

+Members of New Directions perform "Seasons of Love" at Finn Hudson's funeral.
+Three weeks later, they reunite at McKinley High, where glee club director Will Schuester invites them to honor Finn through song, as their personal memorials for him.
+Mercedes Jones performs "I'll Stand by You", a song Finn previously sang when he believed he was going to become a father.
+Principal Sue Sylvester allows the students to turn Finn's old locker into a memorial, and plants a tree in his honor, which is later stolen.
+Kurt Hummel helps his parents to sort Finn's belongings, keeping Finn's letterman jacket and giving Burt Hummel Finn's lamp and football.
+Carole Hudson-Hummel breaks down in grief and the family comes together to comfort one another.

 The next day, the glee club perform "Fire and Rain".
 Santana Lopez, unable to cope with her grief, leaves to visit Finn's memorial, only to find a group of Cheerios taking it apart on Sue's orders.
 Santana accuses Sue of hating Finn and shoves her in anger.
 Guidance counselor Emma Pillsbury, Will's wife, tells Will she is worried that he is slighting his own feelings, but Will claims he is fine.
 Football coach Shannon Beiste notices that Noah "Puck" Puckerman is continuously drunk following Finn's funeral and confronts him.
 Puck confesses that he feels lost without Finn's guidance.
 Beiste reassures him that his own instincts will be enough, and reveals that she knows Puck stole Finn's tree, which he promises to return.